eljuanrv/Data_Engineer_with_Python/README.md

 - Unstructured Data (Videos)
 - SQL
 - NoSQL
+Example
 How to query a SQL Database Using Pandas

+Instructions

+- Complete the SELECT statement so it selects the first_name and the last_name in the "Customer" table.
+- Make sure to order by the last name first and the first name second.
+- Use the .head() method to show the first 3 rows of data.
+- Use .info() to show some general information about data.

 ```
 import pandas as pd